Buwoo/IS4302-Ticketmaster/README.md

 - customer A
 - customer B

-note: the way we designed it, each Ticket, TicketMaster, and TicketMasterplace is for 1 event
+note: the way we designed it, each Ticket, TicketMaster, and TicketMarketplace is for 1 event

 **1. Create 2 Ticket contracts of different categories**